turtlebot/TurtleBot4Lessons/units/Unit00-TB4-Introduction/L02-TurtleBotIsGo/U00-L02-TurtleBotIsGo.md

 ### Lesson Objectives

 * Familiarize yourself with the TurtleBot 4
-* Connect the TurtleBot 4 to your local wifi.
+* Connect the TurtleBot 4 to your local WiFi.
 * Update the TurtleBot 4
 * Connect to the TurtleBot
 * Run the teleop launch files.